Split-Community/split_support_tools/python_admin_api_tool/README.md

    - This will search for all segments of the same name across all workspaces and environments, and will also display all the keys of the segments.

 ```
-- Similarly, the export options are straightforward.
+- Similarly, the Export options are straightforward.
 By default, all exports are json format.
 Please also see Additional tool for info.

 ```
 1. Export Groups